 As a Michigan real estate and finance attorney for almost thirty years now, I’ve dealt with mortgage and financial disputes between borrowers and lenders.
-Years ago, the lending environment was very easy to maneuver and there were very few, if any, federal regulations that gave the debtor any rights against the lending institution or a loan broker.
+Years ago, the lending environment was very easy to maneuver, and there were very few, if any, federal regulations that gave the debtor any rights against the lending institution or a loan broker.

 However, ever since the great financial crisis of 2008, things have really changed.
 Federal and state laws regulating lending have more teeth or penalties in them.
 Regarding enforcement, federal and state and consumer-rights agencies are much more active and vigilant against bad actors in the lending industry.